Then we deal with our resistance and still life is hard and things don’t always improve – or move in the directions we think that we want.

 All of my lived and observed life experience has shown me that:

-I say this with conviction because the evidence does not support the "I can create any future I want" belief.
+I say this with conviction because the evidence does not support the "I can create any future I want" belief and its another reason why we get stuck.

 Our lives are woven together in ways and for reasons that we often cannot comprehend – and yet – each of us is a vital thread in another person’s tapestry.